jarrettmeyer/jarrettmeyer.github.io/_posts/2017-06-11-sql-server-full-text-search-part-1.md

     FREETEXT(b.description, 'king');
 ```

-Our query now returns the new result for "Then Monarch of Glen".
+Our query now returns the new result for "The Monarch of Glen".

 | id | title | first_name | last_name |
 | :- | :---- | :--------- | :-------- |